udacity/create-your-own-adventure/english/destiny/destiny.md

 see destiny isn't so hard when you try for it.

+Look on it with soft eyes.
+Dont grasp at it.
+Dont plan for it.

+Dont drive at it.
+Follow your gut today, for this hour.

+Work for the great people and with the great people.

+Work for the ideas you belive in.

+Work for the future too.
+Yes work for the future and don't plan too much.

+Work for today.

+Find something to work for.

 and now you will be the [protagonist of the story](../marshmallow.md)

 and I have [high hopes](../hope/hope.md) for you.